Connecting shear-flow and vortex array instabilities in annular atomic superfluids: Acknowledgements

 \section{Acknowledgements}

-We thank Iacopo Carusotto, Nigel Cooper, and Giovanni Modugno for valuable comments on the manuscript, and the Quantum Gases group at LENS for fruitful discussions.
-This work was supported by the European Research Council under Grant Agreement No.~307032, the Italian Ministry of University and Research under the PRIN2017 project CEnTraL, and European Union’s Horizon 2020 research and innovation program under the Qombs project FET Flagship on Quantum Technologies Grant Agreement No.~820419 and Marie Skłodowska-Curie Grant Agreement No.~843303, and the Research Fund (1.220137.01) of UNIST (Ulsan National Institute of Science and Technology).
-Acknowledge financial support from: PNRR MUR project PE0000023-NQSTI M.M.~acknowledges support from Grant No.~PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033 and ``ERDF - A way of making Europe'', and from the Basque Government through Grant No.~IT1470-22.
+We thank Iacopo Carusotto, Nigel Cooper, and Giovanni Modugno for their valuable comments on the manuscript and the Quantum Gases group at LENS for fruitful discussions.
+This work was supported by the European Research Council (ERC) under Grant Agreement No.~307032, the Italian Ministry of University and Research under the PRIN2017 project CEnTraL and PNRR project PE0000023-NQSTI, the European Union’s Horizon 2020 research and innovation program under the Qombs project FET Flagship on Quantum Technologies Grant Agreement No.~820419.
+W.~J.~K acknowledges support from the Research Fund (1.220137.01) of UNIST (Ulsan National Institute of Science and Technology).
+M.M.~acknowledges support from Grant No.~PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033 and ``ERDF - A way of making Europe'', and from the Basque Government through Grant No.~IT1470-22.
+F.~S.~acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No.~949438) and from the Italian MUR under the FARE programme (project FastOrbit).